thomaskejser/modern-cmake/docs/blog.md

 With these two files correctly configured, everyone's code will look similar and nice, and nobody has to spend any time formatting code ... ever ... again.

-`.clang-tidy` will also help you find common issue with your C++ code - it is a good idea to always run with one.
+`.clang-tidy` will also help you find common issue with your C++ code, it is a good idea to always run with one.

-The Doctor likes the Google formatting guide (but with 120 character long lines - because it isn't 1980 anymore).
+The Doctor likes the Google formatting guide (but with 120 character long lines, it isn't 1980 any more).
 You might have other preferences.
-The important part is to set the rules early - ideally when the repo is created.
+The important part is to set the rules early, ideally when the repo is created.

 **Resources**

-- [Clang format style options](https://clang.llvm.org/docs/ClangFormatStyleOptions.html) - Here, you find the list of various styles.
+- [Clang format style options](https://clang.llvm.org/docs/ClangFormatStyleOptions.html) – Here, you find the list of various styles.
 Search for "BasedOnStyle"

 ## `CMakePresets.json` - Configuration options for your build